dailymotion/dailymotion-sdk-php/README.md

 ### File Upload

-Certain methods like `video.upload` requires a URL to a file.
-To create those URLs, the `uploadFile:delegate:` method have to be used like this:
+Certain methods like `POST /videos` requires a URL to a file.
+To create those URLs, the `uploadFile()` method can be used to create such URL:

     $url = $api->uploadFile($filePath);

-You can then use this URL as an argument to methods requiring such parameter.
+You can then use this URL as an argument to methods requiring a URL parameter.
 For instance to create a video:

-    $result = $api->call('video.create', array('url' => $url));
+    $result = $api->call('POST /videos', array('url' => $url));

 Feedback
 --------